IBM/solsa/README.md

 ### Kubernetes Cluster Setup

+#### Minimal install

 We assume that you have already configured `kubectl` or `oc` to be able to access each Kubernetes cluster you will be using with SolSA.

-We also assume `kustomize` is in your PATH.
+We assume that you have already installed `kustomize` and it is in your PATH.
+If not, please install it per Kustomize's [install instructions](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md) and adjust your PATH to include it.

-On each cluster:
+Proper configuration of `kubectl`/`oc` and `kustomize` is sufficient to enable you to use SolSA to generate YAML for all core Kubernetes resource types.

+#### Optional install: Operators

+If you intend to use SolSA to define solutions that include advanced features such as configuring cloud services or Knative resources, you will need to install the necessary Operators.
+On each cluster, do the following: cl Services or other advanced features
 1. Install the Composable Operator from https://github.com/IBM/composable.

 2. Install the IBM Cloud Operator from https://github.com/IBM/cloud-operators.